Beyond scalar QED radiative corrections: the $\rho^{\pm}-\rho^0$ width difference, FSR corrections and their impact on $\Delta a_{\mu}^{\rm HVP, LO}[\tau]$: radiative corrections

 \section{radiative corrections}

-The $O(\alpha)$ radiative corrections to $\rho \to \pi\pi$ decay are made up of the virtual (one-loop) corrections and the emission rate of one real photon.
+The $O(\alpha)$ radiative corrections to $\rho \to \pi\pi$ decays are made up of the virtual (one-loop) corrections and the emission rate of one real photon.
 These corrections require us to model the photon-hadron interactions at all energies and are, so far, model-dependent.
 As a first approximation, one can use the vertices by neglecting the structure of hadrons (sQED), as done, for instance, long ago by Schwinger \cite{Schwinger:2019zjk} to compute the corrections to the pion electromagnetic vertex.
 Owing to current conservation, virtual corrections are finite in the ultraviolet, although this is not the case for corrections to the weak pion vertex.
 Similarly, the $O(\alpha)$ corrections to $\rho^0\to \pi^+\pi^-$ are finite, while the corrections to $\rho^+\to \pi^+\pi^0$ are not \cite{Flores-Baez:2007vnd}.
-In order to render finite the latter, in Ref. \cite{Flores-Baez:2007vnd} we assumed the so-called convection terms approximation \cite{Meister:1963zz}, where only the radiation off the charge of spin-1 particle \footnote{We use the general form of the electromagnetic vertex for a spin-1 particle as given in Ref. \cite{Kim:1973ee, Hagiwara:1986vm}, which coincides with the one of the charged $W$ boson in the standard model.} is considered so that the virtual corrections to $\rho^+ \to \pi^+\pi^0$ are gauge-invariant, ultraviolet finite and contain all the soft-photon divergencies \cite{Queijeiro:1988vn}.
+In order to render finite the latter, in Ref. \cite{Flores-Baez:2007vnd} we assumed the so-called convection terms approximation \cite{Meister:1963zz}, where only the radiation off the charge of spin-1 particle \footnote{We use the general form of the electromagnetic vertex for a spin-1 particle as given in Ref. \cite{Kim:1973ee, Hagiwara:1986vm}, $\Gamma_{\alpha\beta\mu}= (p_1+p_2)_{\mu}g_{\alpha\beta}+2(k_{\alpha}g_{\mu\beta}-k_{\beta}g_{\mu\alpha})-p_{1\alpha}g_{\mu\beta}-p_{2\beta}g_{\mu\alpha}$ for the $\rho^+_{\alpha}(p_1) \to \rho^+_{\beta}(p_2)\gamma_{\mu}(k)$ transition, where the last two terms do not contribute for on-shell mesons.
+In the {\it convection approximation} one keeps only the first term of the electromagnetic vertex. } is considered, so that the virtual corrections to $\rho^+ \to \pi^+\pi^0$ are gauge-invariant, ultraviolet finite and contain all the soft-photon divergencies \cite{Queijeiro:1988vn}.
 In the present work, we consider the electromagnetic structure of pions and rho mesons using a vector meson dominance (VMD) to model the photon-hadron interaction.
 This model gives rise to a finite amplitude for $\rho^+ \to \pi^+\pi^0$ and allows us to consider the full electromagnetic vertex for the charged rho meson.
 In the case of $\rho^0\to \pi^+\pi^-$ decays, our sQED calculation can be compared to existing calculations of the FSR corrections \cite{Schwinger:2019zjk,Drees:1990te}, while the extended VMD model considered in this work allows to compute the structure-dependent effects to FSR.